arjun045/Competitive-Programming/README.md

 # Competitive Programming
-Contains the codechef and hackerearth programs and leetcode.
+Contains the codechef, hackerearth and leetcode programs.